-Based on the i Based on the information outlined in this Equality Analysis enter X in column 3 (Conclusion) alongside the relevant statement to show your conclusion.
+Based on the information outlined in this Equality Analysis enter X in column 3 (Conclusion) alongside the relevant statement to show your conclusion.

-Decision Definition C
+Decision Definition Conclusion -

 Mark 'X'

 below

 No major change Our analysis demonstrates that the policy is robust.
 The evidence shows no potential for discrimination and we have taken all opportunities to advance equality and foster good relations, subject to continuing monitoring and review.
-If you reach this conclusion, state your reasons and briefly outline the evidence used to support your decision.
-Engaging with residents about the options for the future of LPS blocks is an opportunity to ensure that homes for those living on these ate are fit for purpose and provide equal and equally accessible housing provision and services across all protected characteristics.
-The consultation has been an opportunity to make significant enhancements in these areas where provision is currently lacking.
-We have facilitated consultation in a variety of methods (online, face to face, independent advisors) so that all residents are able to contribute.
-We have also offered to provide consultation materials in different formats or languages if required.
-Adjust the proposed change We will take steps to lessen the impact of the proposed change should it adversely impact the Council's ability to meet any of the Public Sector Duties set out under section 4 above, remove barriers or better promote equality.
+If you reach this conclusion, state your reasons and briefly outline the evidence used to support your decision .
+Engaging with residents about the options for the future of Regina Road is an opportunity to ensure that homes for those living on these ate are fit for purpose and provide equal and equally accessible housing provision and services across all protected characteristics.
+Consultation is an opportunity to make significant enhancements in these areas where provision is currently lacking.
+We will take steps to ensure this by facilitating consultation in a variety of methods ways so that all residents are able to contribute.
+Yes Adjust the proposed change We will take steps to lessen the impact of the proposed change should it adversely impact the Council's ability to meet any of the Public Sector Duties set out under section 4 above, remove barriers or better promote equality.
 We are going to take action to ensure these opportunities are realised.
-If you reach this conclusion, you must outline the actions you will take in Action Plan in section 5 of the Equality Analysis form Continue the proposed change We will adopt or continue with the change, despite potential for adverse impact or opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the change.
+If you reach this conclusion, you must outline the actions you will take in Action Plan in section 5 of the Equality Analysis form Νο Continue the proposed change e We will adopt or continue with the change, despite potential for adverse impact or opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the change.
 However, we are not planning to implement them as we are satisfied that our project will not lead to unlawful discrimination and there are justifiable reasons to continue as planned.
 If you reach this conclusion, you should clearly set out the justifications for doing this and it must be in line with the duty to have due regard and how you reached this decision.
 Stop or amend the proposed change Our change would have adverse effects on one or more protected groups that are not justified and cannot be mitigated.
-Our proposed change must be stopped or amended.
-Will this decision be considered at a scheduled meeting? e.g. Contracts and Commissioning Board (CCB) / Cabinet Meeting title: Date:
+Our proposed change must be stopped or amended. Νο on be considered at a scheduled meeting? e.g. Contracts and Meeting title: Commissioning g Board (CCB) / Cabinet Date: